-- 3 SHC HRT 101 Introduction to Horticulture This course covers the basic principles of horticulture as it relates to commercial production.
-(2/3) - HRT 104 Landscape Design and Implementation 3 SHC This course is a study of landscape design and drafting as well as landscape installation techniques.
+HRT 101 Introduction to Horticulture 3 SHC

+This course covers the basic principles of horticulture as it relates to commercial production.
+Fundamental terms, concepts and practices of the horticulture industry are discussed.
+(2/3)

+HRT 104 Landscape Design and Implementation

+This course is a study of landscape design and drafting as well as landscape installation techniques.
 Prerequisite: HRT 105.
+(2/3)

-(2/3) - HRT 105 Landscape Plant Materials 4 SHC This course is a study of plant materials that are used in the southeastern landscaping and nursery trade.
+HRT 105 Landscape Plant Materials 4 SHC

+This course is a study of plant materials that are used in the southeastern landscaping and nursery trade.
 Identification of plants by common and scientific nomenclature, characteristics, culture, and use are included.
+(3/3)

+HRT 107 Woody Ornaments 2 SHC

+This course is a survey of deciduous and evergreen ornamentals which can be grown in local gardens.
+Emphasis is on form, texture, size, color, blooming season, and culture.
+(0/6)

+HRT 108 Annuals and Perennials 2 SHC

+This course is a survey of herbaceous plants, both annual and perennial, which can be grown in local gardens.
+Emphasis is on form, texture, size, blooming season, color, and culture.
+(2/0)

-(3/3) - HRT 110 Plant Form and Function 4 SHC This course is a study of morphology, anatomy, and physiology of higher plants.
+HRT 110 Plant Form and Function

+This course is a study of morphology, anatomy, and physiology of higher plants.
 Emphasis is on plant structure, function of plant parts, plant processes, plant growth and development, and plant inheritance.
 (3/3)

+HRT 121 Commercial Irrigation 3 SHC

+This course examines the use of irrigation in the landscape industry with emphasis on design, equipment suitability, water application procedures, and construction.
+Design projects and job bidding are also included.
+(2/3)

-HRT 125 Soils 4 SHC This course is a study of soils and plant nutrition.
+HRT 125 Soils 4 SHC

+This course is a study of soils and plant nutrition.
 Emphasis is on physical and chemical properties, water, organic matter, and life of soils.
 Materials and methods for supplying nutrients to horticulture plants are also included.
 (3/3)